Hurricane Milton hits Category 5; Florida orders evacuations

 Lifeguards in Pinellas County, on the peninsula that forms Tampa Bay, removed beach chairs and other items that could take flight in strong winds.
 Elsewhere, stoves, chairs, refrigerators and kitchen tables waited in heaps to be picked up.

-Sarah Steslicki, who lives in Belleair Beach, said she was frustrated more debris had not been collected sooner.
+Sarah Steslicki, who lives in Belleair Beach, said she was frustrated that more debris had not been collected sooner.

-“They’ve screwed around and haven’t picked the debris up, and now they’re scrambling to get it picked up,” Steslicki said Monday morning.
+“They’ve screwed around and haven’t picked the debris up, and now they’re scrambling to get it picked up,” Steslicki said Monday.
 “If this one does hit, it’s going to be flying missiles.
 Stuff’s going to be floating and flying in the air.”

 Hillsborough County, home to Tampa, ordered evacuations for areas adjacent to Tampa Bay and for all mobile and manufactured homes by Tuesday night.